ipfs/camp/README.md

 TODO

+### 🎤 Project Interviews

+We will be listing the interviews done throughout camp as we publish them.

 ### [🐚 Quiet Room](QUIET_ROOM)

 The quiet room was a place for resting, reflecting, and taking space from the excitement of camp.
 Let your brain cool after a full day of learning.
 Learn more about it at [🐚 Quiet Room](QUIET_ROOM).